CISecurity/ControlsAssessmentSpecification/control-1/control-1.5.rst

 Measures
 --------
-* M1 = Count of endpoints in inventory
+* M1 = List of endpoints in inventory
+* M2 = Count of M1
-* M2 = Count of endpoints with network connection approval
+* M3 = List of endpoints with network connection approval
+* M4 = Count of M3
-* M3 = Count of endpoints with all detailed information
+* M5 = List of endpoints with all detailed information
+* M6 = Count of M5

 Metrics
 -------